Post-Tender Negotiation (PTN): How to Prepare, Respond, and Protect Your Score

 Question: “How early will enablement be visible?”

-Response: “Visual schedules and graded exposure start in Week 2; enablement tracked monthly.
-Two people recently moved from 2:1→1:1 for community access within eight weeks, verified by observation and PBS review.”
+Response: “Visual schedules and graded exposure begin Week 2; enablement outcomes reviewed monthly.
+Two recent packages moved 2:1→1:1 within eight weeks, verified by observation and PBS review.”

 4) Safeguarding

-Response: “Same-day alert; decision within 48–72 hours; quarterly sampling; one safeguarding reflection per staff member monthly.
-Escalation card is in induction.”
+Response: “Same-day alert; decision within 48–72 hours; quarterly sampling; safeguarding reflection in monthly supervision.
+Escalation card embedded in induction.”

 5) Digital & IG

-Response: “DSPT ‘Standards Met’; role-based access; incident logs sampled monthly; action tracker flags overdue items; governance verifies closures.”
+Response: “DSPT ‘Standards Met’; role-based access; incident logs sampled monthly; action tracker flags overdue items; governance verifies closures and re-tests controls.”

 6) Finance & Value

 Response: “Base price includes X pence/mile and Y% inflation.
-If fuel indices exceed Y% for Z months, we propose a joint review under the variation mechanism; mitigations include route clustering and rota optimisation.”
+If fuel indices exceed Y% for Z months, we propose review under the variation mechanism; first mitigations are route clustering and rota optimisation.”

 🧮 Pricing in PTN: What’s In-Scope?